polkadot-js/apps/README.md

 - Running with `UI_MODE=light|full` switches from a full (the default) to a light mode interface that only has specific applications highlighted.
 - Running with `UI_THEME=substrate|polkadot` switches from a Polkadot theme (the default) to a Substrate-branded UI

+## I want to code around

+There is a base template availble [app-123code](packages/app-123code/) that acts as a simple starting point for adding additional apps to the UI.
+Alternatively if you just want some place where you can write some code, it does the trick.

+While it is hidden from the sidebar, it is accessible via [http://127.0.0.1:3000/#/123code](http://127.0.0.1:3000/#/123code)

+Be sure to follow the [app-123code/README.md](packages/app-template/README.md) instructions.

 ## Docker